spencerimp/tf-api-example/README.md

 ![Alt text](screenshots/gcs_ckpt.png)

-In this example, I will choose CHECKPOINT_NUMBER as ``74574`` (just because I belive the lastest one is the best model since it has been trained longer)
+In this example, I will choose CHECKPOINT_NUMBER as ``74574`` (just because I believe the lastest one is the best model since it has been trained longer)

 **Download the graph files to current directory**